 Ensuring Supplier Integrity and Performance Across the Globe

-The chemist’s supplier network is vast, totalling many thousands globally.
+The chemist’s supplier network is vast, totaling many thousands globally.
 Multi-national organisations with research activities at many sites across the globe often find it most challenging to maintain a centrali

 sed supplier performance database.
 For these organisations, elements of performance such as shipping category accuracy become even more important.
 As shipping regulations become ever more stringent when transporting chemicals internationally, some suppliers falsify the description of the material to “ease” its passage to the requestor.
 There may be some financial gain, in the form of a reduced shipping cost, or an attempt to bypass a more complex process which would negatively influence the delivery schedule for that item.
 The requestor may not be concerned about these practices because they received what they needed and completed their work.
 However, regularly trading with a supplier that engages in fraudulent shipping practices exposes multi-national companies to great financial and reputational risk.